pdevalaraju/Resampling_and_Ensembler_modeling/README.md

 4. Did the encoding technique used in this notebook had any impact on the results compared to previous notebook?
 * Integer Encoding technique alone that is used in this notebook had very little impact (some metrics are down by 0.01) on the overall results.
-* However, the resampling model selection had changed when using Integer encoding alone as against both Integeer and binary Encoding. just for the fact that there's difference of 1% to 1.5% in the classification metrics.

 ## Conclusion:
-SMOTE and SMOTEENN sampling models are better for our Credit Risk modeling compared to Random OVersampling  or Cluster centroid.
+SMOTE and SMOTEENN sampling models are better for our Credit Risk modeling compared to Random Oversampling  or Cluster centroid.

 ### Result